 ...don't create standalone portable apps

-STYLE elements gives us all we need for efficient, compressed, auto-prefixed CSS.
+STYLE nodes gives us all we need for efficient, compressed, auto-prefixed CSS.

 API Designs......are a mess

-...don't cater for drip-feeding required imports on-demand create a solid clientside
+...don't cater for drip-feeding required imports on-demand

 require equivalent, that gives you what you need, and remembers what you've got.

 ...are massive, and require more knowledge than the average coder can be expected to know

 ...don't come with the range of apps you would expect with an operating system

 ...transmits irrevelant minutia about the client and mirrors it serverside